zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 7-Negotiation on AWS.md

 	- IHL assumes human decision-making — where do autonomous systems fit?
 #### Switzerland's view
 - Two tier approach, prohibit and regulate.
 - Tip of the iceberg prohibited and the rest regulated.
-Only those that can't comply with IHL should be regulated.
+Only those that can't comply with IHL should be prohibited.
 - It is prohibited in all circumstances to develop or use LAWS
 	- which are inherently indiscriminate, or which are otherwise incapable of being used in compliance with IHL.
 	- if their effects in attack cannot be anticipated and controlled, as required by IHL in the circumstances of their use.